 Bilateral Economic Relations

 Lithuania is a relatively small but potentially attractive market for U.S. goods and services.
 Steps undertaken during the country's accession to the EU and NATO helped improve its legal, tax, and customs systems, which aided economic and commercial sector development.
 The United States and Lithuania have signed an agreement on bilateral trade and intellectual property protection and a bilateral investment treaty.
-Lithuania participates in the visa waiver program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.
+Lithuania participates in the Visa Waiver Program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.

 Lithuania's Membership in International Organizations

 Lithuania’s foreign policy is largely informed by what it perceives as an expansionist Russia.
 Lithuania and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and World Trade Organization.
 Lithuania began a two-year tenure on the UN Security Council in January 2014, chairing the Council’s CAR Sanctions Committee and the Counterterrorism Committee.